CSS Basics

 Margin

-The margin property defines the distance of an HTML element from its parent and adjacent elements.
+The Margin property defines the spacing of an HTML element from its parent and adjacent elements.
 All four side margins (top, right, bottom, and left) can be configured individually.
-The distance defined by margin is known as white space.
+The spacing defined by margin is known as white space.
 It is used to arrange the layout areas of the page.

 Padding

-The padding property refers to the internal spacing of an HTML element.
-It is the distance between an element and its (possibly invisible, i.e. transparent) border.
+The Padding property refers to the internal spacing of an HTML element.
+It is the space between an element and its (possibly invisible, i.e. transparent) border.
 The padding can be configured individually for each of the four sides.

 Border